Lorento34/NuLink-Testnet-Horus-2.0/NuLink Worker Installer.md

 - Remark 1: You need to claim some BNB(test) token for Worker account as gas fee.
 - Remark 2: If you encounter error when starting Worker node, first please check that the port 9151 has not been occupied by other process.
-  If still not working, please check there is only one configuration json file in the </path/to/host/machine/directory>

 ```
 docker run --restart on-failure -d \
 --name ursula \